sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

   - Review your team career frameworks and solicit feedback from cross-functional partners
   - Prepare discussion points for the Impact Review conversation

+- We recommend using the Situation-Behavior-Impact (SBI) model to write effective reviews.
+[Visit our Handbook page on writing effective reveiws](../../../../departments/people-talent/people-ops/process/giving-feedback.md)

 Q. **Will my Impact Review be negatively impacted if I do not answer the optional questions?**

 - No. Impact Review responses are evaluated based on quality, not quantity.
 We intentionally included optional questions to help guide Teammates to key discussion points as part of thoughtful self evaluation.
 If you choose to only submit the required answers, we recommend that you take a thoughtful approach to the examples you share.